alessandromagrini/caretAddOn/README.md

 - `enetCoef`: extraction of coefficients at best tuning of hyperparameters for an object of class `glmnet`
 - `trainPlot`: graphic displaying any one metric as a function of any one hyperparameter
 - `importancePlot`: graphic of variable importance for objects of class `rpart` and `randomForest`
-- `rocPlot`: graphic displaying the roc curve (only for classification tasks)
+- `rocPlot`: graphic displaying the roc curve (only for binary classification)
 - `predPlot`: graphic displaying the scatterplot of observed versus predicted values (only for regression tasks)
+- `cookDist`: Cook's distance between observed and predicted values for outlier detection (not implemented for multiple classification)